chadgr/doverlab/README.md

   **NOTE:**  There are some challenges with Docker containers on windows sometimes.
 Please see a proctor for help if you can not get your experiement to run in a container.

+  # Lab 2 (lab 3.3 of the larger course)
+  Azure ML usese both Conda and Docker together to tightly align configureations and ensure consistancy across depolyments.

+  Pelase follow the instructions of this lab here: https://github.com/Azure/LearnAI-Bootcamp/blob/master/lab03.3_manage_conda_envs_in_aml/0_README.md

+  # Lab 3 (lab 3.4 of the larger course)
+  Do not create the azure linux machine, one is allready created.

+  doverremotedocker
+  labuser
+  Dover2018#